clarkcb/xfind/README.md

 The build script is under _scripts_ and named _build.sh_.
 If you are on Windows, or if you just prefer powershell, you can also use _build.ps1_.
-To run the build for a specific language, run the script on the command line with the name of the language (or the language's extension tht the language version name is derived from) as the argument.
+To run the build for a specific language, run the script on the command line with the name of the language (or the language's extension that the language version name is derived from) as the argument.
 For example, you can build the TypeScript version using either of these commands:

 ```